-The agenda guides the proceedings of the Board meeting.
-The Superintendent shall prepare the agenda with consultation from the Board President.
-Items may be placed on the agenda upon request by any Board member or by members of the community.
-Community members must submit their agenda item requests, in writing to the Superintendent, at least 5 working days prior to the meeting of the Board.
+District patrons wishing to have an item placed on the Board meeting's agenda must submit their requests, in writing to the Superintendent1, at least five (5) days prior to the meeting of the Board.
 The written request must be sufficiently descriptive to enable the Superintendent and Board President to fully understand and evaluate its appropriateness to be an agenda item.
 Such requests may be accepted, rejected, or referred back to the individual for further clarification.